 Jackson wrote the autobiographical song about the ups and downs of relationships as a tribute to his bride Denise.
-The teenage sweethearts met at Dairy Queen in their hometown of Newnan, Georgia and married in 1979.
-From rolling the dice by moving to Nashville to capturing chart success with "Don't Rock the Jukebox," "Midnight in Montgomery," "Little Bitty" and other hits and becoming a duet partner for musical idol George Jones, Jackson's wife stood by him every risky and rewarding step of the way.
-He was just a small town Southern boy in the big time, making any songs about his real life raising by Daddy Gene and Ruth Musick-Jackson or his lasting marriage resound with listeners.
+The teenage sweethearts met at Dairy Queen in their hometown of Newnan, Georgia, and married in 1979.
+From rolling the dice by moving to Nashville to capturing chart success with "Don't Rock the Jukebox," "Midnight in Montgomery," "Little Bitty" and other hits, and becoming a duet partner for musical idol George Jones, Jackson's wife stood by him every risky and rewarding step of the way.
+He was just a small-town Southern boy in the big time, making any songs about his real-life.
+Whether singing about being raised by Daddy Gene and Ruth Musick-Jackson or his lasting marriage, Jackson resounded with his listeners.

 A music video directed by Trey Fanjoy helped propel it to the top of the Billboard Hot Country Songs chart.
 It was the 22nd of Jackson's 25 career number one hits.